molloyin/BSMtradingbot/README.md

 Calc option pricing using classic Black-Scholes model, track the difference in premiums when compared to a more sophisticated/modified model used by
 CBOE.
-Relevant data is saved to an excel file.
+Relevant data is saved to csv file.

 #### Module Installation
 All required modules can be installed using: